GeoNode/geonode/docs/usage/managing_layers/layer_metadata.rst

   * The *Title* of the layer, which should be clear and understandable;
   * An *Abstract* on the layer;
   * The *Creation/Publication/Revision Dates*  which define the time period that is covered by the layer;
   * The *Keywords*, which should be chosen within the available list.
-The contributor search for available keywords by clicking on the searching bar, or on the folder logo representing, or by entering the first letters of the desired word;
+The contributor search for available keywords by clicking on the searching bar or by entering the first letters of the desired word;
   * The *Category* which the layer belongs to;
   * The *Group* which the layer is linked to.